Sindhi Aloo Bread Tikki with step by step photos. These are delicious and spiced Potato Patties made with bread slices, herbs and spices.

 - 3 large potatoes

 - 3 to 4 tablespoon chopped coriander leaves

 - oil for frying

-- serve sindhi aloo tikki hot with chutney, tomato ketchup or sweet curd. you can also serve tikkis with chole.
+- Serve hot with chutney, tomato ketchup or sweet curd.
+You can also serve tikkis with chole.

 - If the aloo mixture is not firm, then add some more bread.

 - As a test, you could fry one tikki to see if its breaking or not.
 If it breaks, then add some more bread to the tikki mixture.